carlerikjohan/functional-arrays/README.md

 For all your array functional needs!

-Have you heard about functional programming and curry?
-Do you also detest the thoughts of those pesky parenthesis?
+Do you like functional programming and curry functions?
+Do you also detest the thought of those pesky parenthesis?
 Then you've come to the right place!

 Introducing "functional arrays" – a new way to call functions.